 According to the Miami Herald, Jimenez served in Iraq and Afghanistan disarming bombs and improvised explosive devices.
 A career soldier, Jimenez has been in the Army since 1986, including an active-duty stint from 1996 to 2000.
-In 2003, he re-enlisted as a reservist, working primarily as a house painter.
+In 2003, he re-enlisted as a reservist.
 Jimenez was training to ship overseas again when Miami-Dade County demolished his home.

-Jimenez was unreachable due to his training while his home was being demolished, according to the news source.
-This meant that his hearing-impaired brother, five-months-pregnant wife Laura, her mother and their diabetic daughter were forced to carry out what possessions they could from the house before city officials commenced the demolition.
-Many of their possessions were lost, including a prized upright piano.
+Jimenez was unreachable due to his training while the county was demolishing his home, according to the news source.
+This meant that his hearing-impaired brother, five-months-pregnant wife Laura, her mother and their diabetic daughter had to carry out what possessions they could from the house before city officials commenced the demolition.
+They lost many of their possessions, including a prized upright piano.

-This heartstring-pulling story prompted a Miami federal judge to rule that the county violated the Servicemembers Civil Relief Act by failing to honor the 90-day delay to which citizens with active duty status are entitled, and which Jimenez and his commanding officer requested, the Herald reported.
-Under the SCRA, servicemembers who cannot attend to civil responsibilities as a direct result of their military service can request a delay of proceedings.
-Jimenez is now free to pursue damages against the county and two building officials connected with the case in order to find compensation for the loss of his home and the hardship suffered by him and his family.
+This story prompted a Miami federal judge to rule that the county violated the Servicemembers Civil Relief Act by failing to honor the 90-day delay, which Jimenez and his commanding officer requested, the Herald reported.
+Under the SCRA, servicemembers who cannot attend to responsibilities as a result of their service can request a delay.
+Jimenez is now free to pursue damages against the county and two building officials connected with the case.

-While this case appears open and shut, there are a number of factors that readers should consider.
+While this case appears open and shut, readers should consider a number of factors.
 According to the Herald, court papers filed by Miami-Dade County show that the county’s position was that it gave the Jimenez family numerous opportunities to repair or knock down and rebuild their home after building inspectors deemed it unsafe for residence.